 The Warrior Race, touted as South Africa’s largest obstacle course race, offers teams as well as individuals the opportunity to slug it out against the outdoors in a timed trial.
 Our participation over the last 2 years showed us just how well people in teams can come together to ease the burdens of overcoming a daunting obstacle.
 To be fair, some of the obstacles have been very daunting: scaling a net is not for the unfit; jumping from an artificial cliff is a nightmare for the vertigo-inclined; pushing your teammates to their limits in order to achieve a competitive time is hard.

 How does helping your team get over a slippery mud bank translate into a better work environment?

 Consider the morning or the week after.
 It’ll be a climate of sharing pictures, cringing at the memories of the longest stretches, showing empathy at the aches and pains, and joining in excitedly whenever someone says “Remember when…”

-It is all this which leaves one feeling blissfully aware of positive qualities in colleagues, qualities you may not have previously been aware of.
-And the sense of upliftment from discovering those qualities and having others discover them in you is beyond compare, making the entire day and week worthwhile and unmistakably pleasing.
+It is all this which leaves one feeling blissfully aware of positive qualities in colleagues.
+These are qualities you may not previously be aware of.
+And the sense of upliftment from discovering those qualities and having others discover them in you is beyond compare It makes the entire day and week worthwhile and unmistakably pleasing.

 The key to making the most of events such as this is cohesion.
 Consult with potential participants and make a group-focused decision on what you will be attending.
 Allow freedom in the selection of teams, tiers and objectives.
 Encourage maximum participation by sponsoring entries and possibly merchandise.
-Above all, ensure that it’s communicated and discussed for as long as possible.
+Above all, ensure that you communicate it and discuss it for as long as possible.

 Giving employees the opportunity to form successful teams in the “wild” is a wonderful tool for forging teamwork skills for the work arena.